I didn’t want to run the other day. I was dead tired. Just couldn’t sleep the night before. But I went anyway.

 It was momentum.

-I didn’t do well enough in science to have any idea what Newton was really talking about.
-However, “unbalanced” is a great way to describe four forces that help get and keep us moving toward our goals: commitment, accountability, small wins, and deciding to not stop.
+I didn’t do well enough in science to understand what Newton was really talking about.
+However, “unbalanced” is a great way to describe four forces that help get us moving toward our goals: commitment, accountability, small wins, and deciding to not stop.

 What’s normal in our world is to be overweight and in debt.
 If we’re going to be different, if we’re going to be physically and financially fit, we’re going to need to be a little odd.
 We’re going to need some unbalanced forces working in our favor.